komietty/unity-convexhull/README.md

 # unity-animated-convexhull

-Realtime Fast convex generator for Unity.
+Realtime fast convexhull generator for Unity.

-Because this creates mesh, it could be used as MeshCollider input (Demo below).
+Since this module generates a mesh, it could be used as MeshCollider input so as to RigidBody Collision.

 ## 2D Convexhull